Phantom65536/csc207-ThoughtVault/Initial Design.md

 ## Classes and methods
 Use case interactors:
+- Note Input Boundary:
+  - bool createNote(): create and save a note (make sure no descendants are the same)
+  - bool editNote(): edit an existing note and save its changes (make sure no descendants are the same)
+  - bool deleteNote(): delete an existing note
+  - Note Output Data getNode(): check whether the note belongs to the user and return its corresponding Note instance when the user wants to view its details
+  - ArrayList of Note Output Data getAllNotes(): get all notes to show in list or view
 - Local Event Input Boundary:
   - bool createEvent(): create and save an event (make sure no sub-events are the same)
   - bool editEvent(): edit an existing event and save its changes (make sure no sub-events are the same)
   - bool deleteEvent(): delete an existing event
-  - [Event Output Data, Notification Output Data] getEvent(): check whether the event belongs to the user and return its corresponding Event instance when the user wants to view its details
+  - Event Output Data getEvent(): check whether the event belongs to the user and return its corresponding Event instance when the user wants to view its details
   - ArrayList of Event Output Data getAllEvents(): get all events to show in listed or calendar view
 - External Event Input Boundary:
   - bool importEvent()